 A good lunch gives kids high energy levels and improves their focus throughout the rest of the day.
 Make sure they have a good, balanced lunch, but let them choose the proteins they enjoy.
 Include fruits and veggies for antioxidants and brain function, and a starch to keep them full.
 Add a personal note to boost that precious smile, and don’t forget a drink!

 5. Involve your kids in at least one extra-curricular activity.
 Whether it’s a sport, club, school play, volunteer group, or regular events at the library, we broaden our kids’ horizons by helping them find things that interest them beyond normal curricula – something they’re proud to call their own.
 These activities help kids learn different skills and build connections with kids they might not otherwise know.
-A bonus for us, as parent, is that they also help them burn up all that excess energy!
+A bonus for us parents: it will also help them burn up all that excess energy!

 6. Get to know your child’s friends and their parents.
 When your kids and their friends see you as someone they can confide in and rely on, they’re more likely to keep communications open.
 That can help you better gauge the relationships they’re building and what goes on when within them.
 Plan fun activities with your kids and their friends – get to know them, see how they interact with each other, coach them if needed.